 There are over 7000 works of art currently in the Gallery's collection, celebrating a wide variety of styles and mediums.
 Within our main collecting areas of Ceramics, Painting, Photography, Prints & Drawings, Sculpture and Video & New Media both colonial and contemporary works are represented, celebrating Novocastrian, Australian (Indigenous and non-Indigenous) and at times international artists.
-Key artists include: Arthur Boyd, David Boyd, Rupert Bunny, Judy Cassab, Grace Cossington Smith, John Coburn, William Dobell, Donald Friend, Bill Henson, Emily Kame Kngwarreye, Tracey Moffatt, Margaret Olley, John Olsen, Patricia Piccinini, Gwyn Hanssen Pigott, Margaret Preston, Lloyd Rees, Brian Robinson, Alex Seton, Ken Thaiday, Brett Whiteley, Michael Zavros as well as an extensive Australian and Japanese ceramics collection including the prestigious Sodeisha collection.
+Key artists include: Arthur Boyd, Daniel Boyd, Rupert Bunny, Judy Cassab, Grace Cossington Smith, John Coburn, Virginia Cuppaidge, Destiny Deacon, William Dobell, Rosalie Gascgoine, Bill Henson, Emily Kame Kngwarreye, Tracey Moffatt, Margaret Olley, John Olsen, Patricia Piccinini, Gwyn Hanssen Pigott, Margaret Preston, Lloyd Rees, Brian Robinson, Julie Rrap, Alex Seton, Ken Thaiday, Brett Whiteley, Michael Zavros as well as an extensive Australian and Japanese ceramics collection including the prestigious Sodeisha collection.
 The collection is managed and developed by the Gallery's Curatorial team.

 Key benefactors to the collection have included Dr Roland Pope, Anne von Bertouch, Dr William Bowmore, James Erskine, Jack Noel Kilgour, Ann Lewis AO, the former chairman of Nippon Steel - Shigeo Nagano, Margaret Olley, Les Renfrew, Newcastle Art Gallery Foundation, Newcastle Art Gallery Society, Newcastle Art Gallery Guides as well as countless artists and private or anonymous donors.
 The collection is continually growing with new acquisitions every year.
 All proposed acquisitions are approved by the Acquisitions and De-accessioning Committee and City of Newcastle before entering the collection.
 Please get in touch if you are interested in donating: email us here.